Marjorie Bruce: Marriage and death

 Upon the liberation of Elizabeth de Burgh and Marjorie from their long captivity in England, Walter Stewart, 6th High Steward of Scotland, was sent to receive them at the Anglo-Scottish border and conduct them back to the Scottish court.
-He later married Marjorie.
+In April 1315 Bruce gathered a council in Ayr, and shortly after this Walter Stewart married Marjorie.
 Her dowry included the Barony of Bathgate in West Lothian.

-The traditional story is that two years later, on 2 March 1316, Marjorie was riding in Gallowhill, Paisley, Renfrewshire while heavily pregnant.
+The traditional story is that on 2 March 1316, Marjorie was riding in Gallowhill, Paisley, Renfrewshire while heavily pregnant.
 Her horse was suddenly startled and threw her to the ground.
 She went into premature labour and her child, Robert II of Scotland, was born.
 Marjorie died soon afterward at the age of around 20, like her mother, who was roughly the same age when she died in childbirth.
 However, it is not clear that this traditional story is correct; some accounts indicate that she may have survived into 1317.
 She may still have died in a riding accident, but this could have taken place after the birth of her son.
 In fact, one source states that she died in October 1317, after falling from a horse, during a second pregnancy.
+Following the same October 1317 tradition, the Renfrewshire historian Crawford recorded circa 1710 that local tradition reported she was "riding betwixt Pasly and the Castle of Renfrew, then the principal Residence of the Great Stewart of Scotland, her Husband, she was thrown from her Horse, and by the fall suffered a Dislocation of the Vertebrae of her Neck; she, being pregnant, fell in Labour (of King Robert II.) the child or Faetus, as they report, was a Cesar[ian]: The Operation being by an unskilful Hand, his Eye was touch'd by the Instrument, which afterwards proved incurable, from which he was called King Bleareie [ie. bleery eye]; she died upon the Spot: And on the Fatal Place where this Accident happened, there was erected a Cross, yet standing, called Queen Bleareie's Cross."
+This tradition appears to conflate the dates and facts from other known sources, however authentic references to the sight affliction occurring in infancy, and the related nickname, are lacking.

 At the junction of Renfrew Road and Dundonald Road in Paisley, a cairn marks the spot called "the Knock", near where Marjorie reputedly fell from her horse.
 Bruce Road and Marjorie Drive are named in her honour.
 She is buried at Paisley Abbey.

 Her son succeeded his childless uncle David II of Scotland in 1371 as King Robert II.
 Her descendants include the House of Stewart (now styled Stuart) and all their successors on the throne of Scotland, England and the United Kingdom.

 Marjorie in fiction

 The young adult novel Girl in a Cage, by Jane Yolen and Robert J. Harris, features Marjorie Bruce as its protagonist.
 In it, Marjorie is imprisoned in a cage.
-Although there is a preface stating that it is fictional, many have taken it to be a true story.